couchbase-examples/python-quickstart/README.md

 ## Running Tests

-To run the tests, use the following commands:
+To run the integration tests, use the following commands:

 ```sh
 cd src